 A place in Winnipeg

 The story of RaY began in 1994 when the Winnipeg chapter of Operation Go Home opened its doors.
-Operating out of a small ground-floor unit in a Manitoba Housing building, OGH Winnipeg operated under the same mission as its now National parent organization, to repatriate lost and runaway youth back home.
+Working out of a small ground-floor unit in a Manitoba Housing building, OGH Winnipeg existed under the same mission as its now National parent organization, to repatriate lost and runaway youth back home.

 From those early days in Winnipeg, the passionate staff of OGH Winnipeg built powerful, trusting relationships with homeless and street-entrenched youth in Winnipeg.
 Youth began to open up to staff about their experiences and pathways into homelessness.
 From these conversations, it became clear to the staff and board that something needed to shift in how the organization was supporting youth.
 “Back home” was not always the safest place for them to be going.
 One youth even said, “Home?
 Are you kidding?
 I’m safer on the streets!”